paul-hammant-fork/standard-bazel-experiment/README.md

 Note: Bazel should be installed first.

-Note2: Bazel is NOT naturally a **depth-first recursive** build technology, it is based on acyclic directed graphs.
+Note2: Bazel is NOT  **depth-first recursive** build technology without additional configuration, it is based on acyclic directed graphs.
 We have a top-level shell script to make Bazel behave like a depth-first recursive build technology.

 ```